 All funds are tax free.

-In most cases there are no income or credit requirements.
-Qualification is based on the age of the youngest borrower (or non-borrowing spouse if applicable), the value of your home and the prevailing interest rate.
+Loan amounts are based on the age of the youngest borrower (or non-borrowing spouse if applicable), the value of your home and the prevailing interest rate.

 Reverse Mortgage Specialists Since 1986